 The BC Games Society and the Host Society are not responsible for lost or stolen articles.
 We recommend you leave your valuables at home and utilize the secure storage areas at sport venues or accommodation sites for sport equipment.

-Roles of Coaches
+Roles of Coaches and Supervisors